psychemedia/storytelling-notes/gambrinus.md

 He'd never been much good at games that required any skill, before.
 He'd never been much good a games that required any luck.
 He'd been particularly bad at games that required both skill and luck.
 But now, it seemed, that whatever the game, whatever the challenge, the luck ran his way... and he won.
 He won A LOT.

+Cards, dice, archery competitions, vinkensport, even vinkensport — finch-fighting — which was very popular in Dutch speaking Flanders at the time.
+This was nothing like the good old English sport of cockfighting, where specially bred birds with a particularly bad attitude are trained to fight each other to the death as their owners bet on the outcome; it was far more refined.
+For in vinkensport, finch fighting, each owner must count how many times in one hour their bird can sing its song.

+And Gambrinus' bird sang its refrains, not just with perfect repetition, but far faster than every other bird; Gambrinus' bird gave a perfect performance of over 900 times in one hour (950).
+Owner kept count on a chalk board.
+First prize and a hefty side bet.

+Anyway, Gambrinus won competitions with his finch for miles aroud, and with all the other games of skill and chance, he was soon very wealthy indeed.

 When he returned home, he could afford to be seen in all the best places around town.
 In all the places that Flandrine might be seen.
 One day he saw her.
 He was still handsome, although his stare had something of a manic look about it as his eyes darted around the room, looking for any opportunity to try to his luck.
 But when he saw Flandrine, he was all focus.

 "You seem to have done well for yourself" said Flandrine, but when she found out he had come by his wealth from "GAMBLING???
 You think I would marry a GAMBLER?", he was left, once again, chastised.
 And embarrassed.